SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 *You need to define the mapping between dimensions in the visual filter and properties in the objects displayed in the main content, so that clicking on a dimension value the visual filter will filter the main content accordingly.
 In our case, we had to map the date property in ‘SEPMRA_SO_ALP_SLDORDERITEMType’ to the date in ‘Z_SEPMRA_SO_SALESORDERANALYSIS’, for the visual filter to work properly.
 This is what the ‘ValueList’ annotation is used for*

-## CONFIGURE VISUAL FILTER - Quantity By Product
+### Visual Filter - Quantity By Product
-<br>In this step, you will add a second visual filter.
-The configuration is similar to what you’ve already done for the first visual filter in the previous step (definition of the chart + property mapping).<br>
+In this step, you will add a second visual filter.
+The configuration is similar to what you’ve already done for the first visual filter in the previous step (definition of the chart & mapping to the property from main entity set)

-<br>1.
-Within the Annotations target SEPMRA_SO_ALP_SLDORDERITEMType', in the next line after closing UI.PresenationVariant tag for the first visual filter, press CTRL/CMD + SPACE.
-From the options, choose UI.Chart by pressing ENTER.</br>
+1. Extend the Annotations for target SEPMRA_SO_ALP_SLDORDERITEMType and add UI.Chart (Press CTRL/CMD + SPACE to open the option list)

-<br>2.
-Press CTRL/CMD + SPACE to add the Qualifier for your UI.Chart annotation and add its value as "FilterQuantityByProduct"</br>
+2. Add a Qualifier for your UI.Chart annotation and set its value as "FilterQuantityByProduct"

-<br>3.
-Press CTRL/CMD + SPACE to choose value type as EnumMember for ChartType property.
-From the list, choose "UI.ChartType/Bar".</br>
-<br>4.
-In the new line, open the list of options by pressing CTRL/CMD + SPACE and press enter on Title property.</br>
-<br>5.
-Add type as String and value as "Quantity by Product".</br>
-<br>6.
-In the new line, add Measure property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add the property path as "Quantity".</br>
-<br>7.
-In the new line, add Dimension property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add the property path as "Product".</br>
+3. Add ChartType property and set the EnumMember "UI.ChartType/Bar"

+4. Add Title property to the newly added UI.Chart and set the String attribute to "Quantity by Product"

+5. Add Measure property and set the PropertyPath as "Quantity"

+6. Add Dimension property and set the PropertyPath as "Product"

-<br>Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below</br>
+7. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml
 <Annotation Term="UI.Chart" Qualifier="FilterQuantityByProduct">
     <Record Type="UI.ChartDefinitionType">